neoforge-dev/neoforge-mcp-server/memory-bank/tech-context.md

 - mypy for type checking
 - pytest for testing
 - coverage.py for code coverage
+- Bandit for security scanning
+- Ruff for style checking
+- cProfile for profiling
+- Model development tools

 ## Workspace Management
 - WorkspaceConfig dataclass for configuration